 Pitching was always a lousy way to allocate your business.
-Secondly, agency finances are likely going to be very different after the coronavirus for a considerable time.
+Secondly, agency finances are likely going to be very different after the lockdowns and inflationary pressures for a considerable time.
 So will pitching survive?

 Firstly, don’t listen to what any agency might tell you about their pitch process – if you could peek behind the scenes during the two or three-week pitch process, you’d likely see little more than organised shambles.
 I’ve experienced pitches in agencies large and small in three countries and it’s almost always been a super stressful joyless omni-shambles, stumbling from point A to D and back again.
 On rare occasions they go smoothly, and sometimes we even strike it lucky and win.